gagolews/stringi/README.md

 platform-independent set of functions known to *Java*, *Perl*, *Python*, *PHP*, and *Ruby* programmers.
-The package's API was inspired by Hadley Wickham's [stringr](http://cran.r-project.org/web/packages/stringr) package (since 2015, *stringr* itself is based on *stringi*).
+The package's API was inspired by Hadley Wickham's [stringr](http://cran.r-project.org/web/packages/stringr) package (and since 2015 *stringr* is based on *stringi*).

 **Package maintainer**: [Marek Gagolewski](http://www.gagolewski.com/)

 **Authors**: [Marek Gagolewski](http://www.gagolewski.com/),
 with contributions from Bartlomiej Tartanus and others.

-This git repository also contains a custom subset of *ICU4C 55.1* source code which is copyrighted by IBM and others.
+This git repository also contains a custom subset of *ICU4C 55.1* and *ICU4C 61.1* source code which is copyrighted by Unicode and others.
 A binary version of the Unicode Character Database is included.
 For more details on copyright holders see the [LICENSE](http://raw.githubusercontent.com/gagolews/stringi/master/LICENSE) file.